ml4evolang/ml4evolang.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      The authors are welcome to submit an abstract of up to 300 words on the basis of new, in-progress, or already published work whose content is relevant to the topics of the workshop:
+      We welcome submissions of abstracts of **up to 300 words** on the basis of new, in-progress, or already published work whose content is relevant to the topics of the workshop, including but not limited to:
     </p>
     <p>
           <ul>
             <li>Machine learning methods for understanding language evolution</li>
             <li>Emergent communication with reinforcement learning</li>
-            <li>Bayesian agent-based modeling for language evolution</li>
+            <li>Agent-based modeling for language evolution</li>
           </ul>
       </p>
-      <p>Accepted submissions will be presented as a poster in the workshop.</p>
+      <p><b>Deadline for submission is June 25, 2022.</b> Accepted submissions will be presented as a poster in the workshop.</p>
   </div>
 </div>